cl4cnam/funcSug/docs/internals.md

 The program is executed using a **Frame Tree** (**FT**).
 The concept of **Frame Tree** is just an extension of the concept of Frame Stack (more commonly known as Call Stack).
+In place of a linear Frame stack, funcSug uses a Frame Stack (called **Frame Tree**) that has a tree structure.

 Each frame contains: